nextcloud/appstore/docs/storedeveloper.rst

     regenerates up to html date docs in docs/_build/html

 make update-dev-deps
-    updates your python, bower and npm dependencies
+    updates your python, bower and yarn dependencies

 make resetup
     kills the current sqlite database and creates a new one